Washington State Department of Labor and Industries: Structure

 L&I has a budget of $2.7 billion for the term of 2015–2025.
 As of December 2024, L&I had 3,311 full-time employees.
-The department is divided into several divisions, including the Divisions of Occupational Safety and Health, Workers' Compensation, Field and Public Safety, and Fraud Prevention and Labor Standards.
+The department is divided into several divisions, including DOSH, Workers' Compensation, Field and Public Safety, and Fraud Prevention and Labor Standards.
 The department's director is appointed by the state governor and serves in the executive cabinet.

 Offices

 In addition to its headquarters in Tumwater, L&I has offices in 18 other cities across the state.